aviv-vladimirsedlar/typescript-school/fastify/README.md

 - **Prisma ORM**: Manages database models and relationships between `User`, `Role`, `RoleAllowed`, `UserRole`, and `Movie`.
 - **Input Validation**: Uses Zod to validate incoming data, ensuring required fields and formats.
 - **Middleware**: Custom middleware for authorization, verifying that users have permissions based on their role.
+- **Docs - Swagger UI**: After starting the server, access the Swagger UI at /docs.

 ## Endpoints